 In fact, it’s so prevalent and essential that it’s generated several new niche industries.
 A few of these spinoff industries include mobile payments, location-based services, and mobile marketing.

-As an online-business owner, you can’t assume that simply having a mobile-responsive site is enough to cover all of your m-commerce marketing needs.
+As an e-merchant, you can’t assume that simply having a mobile-responsive site is enough to cover all of your m-commerce marketing needs.
 Everything from your marketing to your checkout process may require special attention to meet this growing market.

 The convenience of mobile banking has transformed how you can manage your finances.
 Through an app, you can check your bank account balance, initiate account transfers, deposit checks, view transaction details, and address other needs.
 These activities can also be completed on a mobile device through the browser.